Leslie Prince Raimond: Career

-After graduating with a Bachelor of Arts in English and a teaching degree in 1963, she was an English teacher at Galena High School on the Eastern Shore of Maryland.
-She introduced students to Joan Baez and Bob Dylan in poetry class.
-She taught kids and adults ballet, creative movement, ballroom dance and theater/drama group classes.
-For 25 year, she hosted "The Eclectic Leslie" a weekly radio show at WKHS 90.5 FM.
-The format ranged from be-bop to hip-hop, from Coltrane to Soul Train.
+After graduating with a Bachelor of Arts in English and a teaching degree in 1963, Raimond became an English teacher at Galena High School on the Eastern Shore of Maryland.
+She also taught children and adults ballet, creative movement, ballroom dance and theater/drama group classes.
+For 25 year, she hosted the weekly radio show "The Eclectic Leslie", which played music from a variety of genres.

-The Kent County Arts Council was founded in 1975 by Vincent Raimond.
-In 1984, Vince and Leslie Raimond founded Actors Community Theater (ACT) and produced over 100 productions.
-Leslie Prince Raimond led the Kent County Arts Council from 1989 to 2017 and was instrumental in supporting many aspects of the arts in the county including First Fridays, Riverside Blues Festival, Chestertown Jazz Festival, Art Shows, Music in the Park and establishing an Arts and Entertainment District in Chestertown.
+Vincent Raimond founded The Kent County Arts Council in 1975.
+In 1984, Vince and Leslie Raimond founded Actors Community Theater (ACT), which went on to host over 100 productions.
+Leslie Prince Raimond led the Kent County Arts Council from 1989 to 2017 and supported many aspects of the arts in the county, including First Fridays, Riverside Blues Festival, Chestertown Jazz Festival, Art Shows, Music in the Park, and establishing an Arts and Entertainment District in Chestertown.

-Her involvement with the Kent County Senior Center gave her a deep insight and opportunity to become more aware of the African American communities.
-She became deeply involved in producing musical events such as the 100 Voice Choir.
-She produced recordings of local talented gospel singers.

-To further this involvement, while Executive Director of the Kent County Arts Council, she facilitated the restoration of a historic fraternal lodge Charles Sumner Post No.25, Grand Army of the Republic, now known as Sumner Hall.
-It is one of only two Grand Army of the Republic halls for African-American veterans known to survive in the Nation.
+Leslie Prince Raimond's involvement with the Kent County Senior Center increased her awareness of the local African American communities.
+She became involved in producing musical events such as the 100 Voice Choir and produced recordings of local gospel singers.
+While executive director of the Kent County Arts Council, she facilitated the restoration of a historic fraternal lodge Charles Sumner Post No.25, Grand Army of the Republic, now known as Sumner Hall.
+It is one of only two Grand Army of the Republic halls for African-American veterans known to survive in the United States.
+The building is now used for holding events that celebrate and commemorate African-American heritage.

-The difficult first steps of stabilizing the historic building had been accomplished by Preservation, Inc. The Arts Council worked closely with Town, County, State and National agencies, and local volunteers to complete the project.
-Sumner Hall had a grand opening on Juneteenth 2014.
-It holds events which celebrate and commemorate the heritage of African Americans past and present.